New reference guide of poisonous plants released

 "They can provide an educational foundation for what plants to avoid and it's always good to teach a child not to interact with plants that they do not understand what they are," he said.

-The recent appearance of giant hogweed in Clarke County — a plant that can produce severe burns and blisters — sparked local interest.
+of giant hogweed in Clarke County — a plant that can produce severe burns and blisters — sparked local interest.

 Just last week, a teen landscaper suffered serious burns to his fan when he came in contact with the plant, which produces a sap that can cause burns and even blindness.